UniversalDataTool/udt-format/interfaces/image_pixel_segmentation.md

     // The engine to use for automatic segmentation (filling in pixels with guesses) "autoSegmentationEngine": {
-      "mmgc": { "version": "alpha" } // this is an yet-to-be-named default engine }
+      "autoseg": { "version": "alpha" } // this is the default engine
+      // "simple-polygon-mask": {}
+    }
   },
   "samples": [